In my previous article I discussed “How Project Endeavor

 Rensselaer Model Railroad Society – RPI Union

-George L. Carter Railroad Museum – East Tennessee State University
+George L. Carter Railroad Museum – East Tennessee State

 G, HO, and N Scale

 Western Pennsylvania Model Railroad Museum

 Randall Model Railroad Museum